Hartlepool branch of Greek Retreat set to expand next door into former nail salon

-Hartlepool branch of Greek Retreat set to expand next door as Hartlepool Borough Council approves plans
+Hartlepool branch of Geek Retreat set to expand next door as Hartlepool Borough Council approves plans

 and on Freeview 262 or Freely 565